wavefrontHQ/docs/pages/doc/wavefront_usage_info.md

 <tr>
 <td>Who is responsible for high usage </td>
 <td>Use <a href="ingestion_policies.html">ingestion policies</a> and the <strong>Wavefront Ingestion Summary</strong> dashboard for an ingestion policy to investigate which are the top accounts contributing to the ingestion.
+<p>Use the <strong>Wavefront Ingestion Policy Explorer</strong> dashboard in the <strong>Wavefront Usage</strong> integration to drill down into accounts and find the accounts responsible for the high ingestion.</p>
 <p>Use the <strong>Wavefront Namespace Usage Explorer</strong> dashboard in the <strong>Wavefront Usage</strong> integration to drill down into namespaces and find where the ingested data is coming from.</p>
 </td>
 </tr>